EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_permissions.md

 ## What you will do

-You will use your user-specific kubeconfig file provided by EdgeNet to create a role binding object.
-This role binding object will be associated with the e-mail addresses of users you want to grant admin or collaborator roles.
+You will use your user-specific kubeconfig file provided by EdgeNet to create a role-binding object.
+This role-binding object will be associated with the e-mail addresses of users you want to grant admin or collaborator roles.

 ## Steps